CPS 822 / CP8314 Artificial Intelligence 2

 and other popular domains can be filtered out as spam and might not

 reach me.
 Email messages will be normally answered within 24 hours;

-however, messages sent on weekend (starting from Friday evening) will be
+however, messages sent on weekend (starting from Friday late afternoon) will be

 usually answered on Monday.